aws-samples/apigw-multi-region-failover/external-api/README.md

     ```
 1. During the prompts:
     * **Stack Name:** Enter a stack name.
-    * **AWS Region:** Enter the desired AWS Region.
+    * **AWS Region:** Enter the desired primary AWS Region.
 This stack has been tested with both us-east-1 and us-east-2.
     * **PublicHostedZoneId:** You must have a public hosted zone in Route 53 with your domain name (i.e. mydomain.com).
 Enter the Hosted Zone Id for this hosted zone.
     * **DomainName:** Enter your custom domain name (i.e. externalapi.mydomain.com).
     * **CertificateArn** You must have an ACM certificate that covers your custom domain namespace (i.e. *.mydomain.com) on the region your are deploying this stack.
 Enter the ARN for this certificate here. **Make sure you are getting the certificate arn for the right region**.